ARCHIE VS. DON KIRSHNER: "A LITTLE ON THE HEAVY SIDE"

 The French music director that Mr. K hired for the date had una personalidad desagradable, and that's an understatement!
 Both a snob and a tyrant, Jean-Emmanuel de Luxe looked down his nose at the band.
 Given to frequently disparaging their music as “merdique” (shitty), he brought in his own band CrĆØme de Coco to "improve their sound."
 Monsieur de Luxe's attitude merdique made for some turbulent dates: Jeff Barry kept dude at arm's length, but Archie and Gino clashed with him several times!
 Jughead, not known for salty language or violent outbursts was heard to grumble: “He's a stoned motherfucker!
 Somebody ought to kick his ass, and it just might be me!”
 Bueno, de Luxe making flirty eyes at Juggy’s soon-to-be fiancĆ©e Betty didn’t help the situation any!

 Veronica wasn’t happy with “Monsieur” either - he was constantly on the receiving end of her deadly side-eye!
 But she chose to tolerate his nasty temperament; Roni had an excellent ear for dance music, and despite his maneras feas, she could tell that de Luxe did, too.
 Both she and Don Kirshner were pleased with the resulting club EP and French-only single that she sang lead on.
 Not so Archie; he considered them Disco records and loathed them like poison!
-When the discs failed to sell, dude heaved a sigh of relief; there was no reason to perform any of that material on stage.
+When the compact discs failed to sell, dude heaved a sigh of relief; there was no reason to perform any of that material on stage.
 “Five O’Clock World” was the only number he could stomach!

 However, just a few months later The Archies re-cut that song in Hollywood.
 In 2011, the band successfully remade “Magic Town” as part of HITS OF THE SIXTIES, their definitive collection of songs by Barry Mann + Cynthia Weil.
 That same year, Archie scored his only hit solo single with a Heavy Metal retooling of “Land Of Milk And Honey.”
 Just before those remakes were tracked, The Archies worked with Jean-Emmanuel de Luxe a second time; but dude found them - and Jughead in particular - far less willing to put up with his bitch-ass shit!